 - hold conflicting truths

-How different might our relationships, politics, workplaces, and inner lives look then?
+How different would our relationships, politics, workplaces, and inner lives look then?

-This is one of the reasons why I am currently studying restorative practice.
-At its core, it teaches people how to relate more authentically and compassionately, whilst still maintaining healthy boundaries.
+This is one of the reasons why I am currently studying Restorative Practice, a transdisciplinary field of study that explores how to strengthen relationships and improve social connection within communities.
+At its core, restorative practice teaches people how to relate more authentically and compassionately, whilst still maintaining healthy boundaries.
 It also encourages the capacity to hold complexity and nuance, the understanding that two seemingly contradictory things can be true at the same time.

-People often crave simplicity: good or bad, right or wrong, victim or villain.
-But human relationships are rarely that straightforward.
-Especially in love, truth is often layered, contradictory, and emotionally complex.
-And we can only begin to navigate that complexity through honest and sensitive communication.
+Naturally, we often crave simplicity: good or bad, right or wrong, victim or villain.
+But human relationships and life are rarely that straightforward.
+Truth is often layered, contradictory, and emotionally complex.
+And we can only begin to navigate that complexity through honest and sensitive communication, and a genuine willingness to understand each other’s perspectives and experiences.

-And I would say that most of us still have a great deal of inner growing to do.
-Emotional maturity is often assumed to come automatically with age, education, status, spirituality, or professional success, when in reality it is a very specific inner capacity that many people never consciously cultivate.
+What I have learned through my own relationships and interactions is that most of us still have a great deal of inner growing to do.
+Emotional maturity is often assumed to come automatically with age, education, status, spirituality, or professional success.
+In reality, however, it is a very specific inner capacity that many people never consciously develop.

-So how do we start?
+So how do we begin to change this?
 As usual, with ourselves.
 Simply becoming aware of where we may still need to grow is already a step in the right direction.
 The desire for healthier, deeper, and more authentic relationships can be a powerful motivator.
-So can finding the courage to admit when we were wrong and witnessing how positively others often respond when we apologise without defensiveness or justification.
-And even recognising where we still lack that courage is a victory in itself.
+So can finding the courage to admit when we were wrong and witnessing how positively others often respond when we apologise without justification.
+And even recognising where we still lack that courage to do so is a victory in itself.

-Ultimately, I feel that it is about honesty.
-Being able to look at ourselves without flinching and seeing the beautiful, flawed, amazing, imperfect human being that we are.
-When we accept ourselves as we are, we can begin to grow without shame.
+Ultimately, emotional maturity requires honesty.
+We need to be able to look at ourselves without flinching and recognise the beautiful, flawed, amazing, imperfect human being that we are.
+When we accept ourselves fully, growth becomes possible without shame.

-That is the complexity of holding a paradox: loving ourselves as we are, whilst also being willing to free ourselves from the conditioning that obscures our essence.
+That is the paradox at the heart of emotional maturity: loving ourselves as we are, whilst also being willing to free ourselves from the conditioning that obscures our essence.

 Subscribe here to receive future articles directly in your inbox.